sam20908/mpp/README.md

 int main()
 {
-  // Note that you can't compare matrices of different value types because it complicates things A LOT

   // Size for both of these dynamic matrices are deduced as 2x2 const auto left = mpp::matrix<int>{ { 1, 2 }, { 3, 4 } };
   const auto right = mpp::matrix<int>{ { 1, 2 }, { 3, 5 } };